UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_1.md

 Then in section 2.14, do exercises 1 to and including 4.

-!!! question "2.14.1"
+## Exercise 1.1: question 2.14.1

 Take the sentence: 'All work and no play makes Jack a dull boy'.
 Store each word in a separate variable, then print out the sentence on one line using print.

 ???- question "Answer"